top of page

 Safe Dates

-Safe Dates is an evidence-based program with strong, long-term outcomes.
-Safe dates programming is for all students.
+Safe Dates is an evidence-based program for high school students that produces strong, long-term positive outcomes.

 This program strives to:

-• Raise students' awareness of what constitutes healthy, consensual relationships and abusive dating relationships;
+• Educates students about what constitutes healthy, consensual relationships vs. abusive dating relationships;

-• Equip students with the skills and resources to help themselves or friends in abusive dating relationships; and
+• Equip students with the skills and resources to help themselves or their friends who may be in abusive dating relationships;

 Who this program is for